pivotal/docs-tap/learning-center/getting-started/learning-center-operator.md

 To use secure HTTPS connections, you must have access to a wildcard SSL certificate for the domain under which you want to host the workshops.
 You cannot use a self-signed certificate.

-You can create Wildcard certificates by using `letsencrypt <https://letsencrypt.org/>`.
+You can create wildcard certificates by using `letsencrypt <https://letsencrypt.org/>`.
 After you have the certificate, you can define it as follows.

 ###<a id="configuration-yaml"></a>Configuration YAML